Faride Alidou: Hamburger SV

 Born in Hamburg, Alidou played youth football for Einigkeit Wilhelmsburg before joining Hamburger SV's academy in 2012.
 Having played for Hamburger SV II since 2019, he made his debut for the club's first team on 16 October 2021 in a 1–1 draw with Fortuna Düsseldorf.
 He scored his first goal in a 4–1 win over Jahn Regensburg on 20 November 2021.

 Eintracht Frankfurt

 On 23 March 2022, Alidou signed a pre-contract agreement with Bundesliga club Eintracht Frankfurt.
 He committed to a four-year contract at the club.

+Loan to 1.
+FC Köln

+On 21 August 2023, Alidou joined 1.
+FC Köln on loan.

+Loan to Hellas Verona

+On 25 August 2024, Alidou moved on loan to Hellas Verona in Italy, with an option to buy.

+Kaiserslautern

+On 23 January 2025, Alidou's loan to Verona was terminated and he signed with 2.
+Bundesliga club 1.
+FC Kaiserslautern.

 International career

 Born in Germany, Alidou is of Togolese descent.
 He was called up to the Germany national under-20 team for the first time for fixtures against France and Portugal in November 2021.
 He appeared in both fixtures, scoring in the 3–2 win over France.
 He was called up to the Germany national under-21 team in March 2022 after multiple players withdrew due to injury.